guzmanwolfrank/Data/AlgoSQL/readme.md

 ## Deployment

-To deploy this project run the [jupyter notebook](https://github.com/guzmanwolfrank/SQL/blob/main/AlgoSQL/SQLproject.ipynb).
+To deploy this project run the [jupyter notebook](https://github.com/guzmanwolfrank/SQL/blob/main/AlgoSQL/SQLproject.ipynb) in your IDE of choice.
+If you are using VSCode, simply download the notebook file and run the notebook with a python kernel.

+Alternatively, you can use Google Drive and [Colaboratory](https://colab.research.google.com/?utm_source=scs-index) In Google Drive in your web browser, open the Jupyter notebook with Colaboratory.
+Run the cells in this notebook to see the data, solutions to questions asked and to the results of the backtest.

 ## Tech Stack
 seaborn==0.12.2 <br/>